 There are several ways to get at the recipe or other information you want on this site.

-- About: This tab provides basic information about the site, as well as a contact form and guidance on how to use the site (as you probably know, since you’re here now!), feedback from readers and a note on how to deal with the Italian-style measurements in our recipes.
+- About: This tab provides basic information about the site, a FAQ page with guidance on how to use the site (as you probably know, since you’re here now!), feedback from readers and a note on how to deal with the Italian-style measurements in our recipes.

 - Glossary: This site uses some Italian and other cookery terms you might not be familiar with, so I’ve included this handy reference with the most common of those terms, defined in easy-to-understand everyday language.

 - Links: This tab includes links to some of my favorite food blogs, Italian and non-Italian, as well as some useful online resources about Italian culinary culture and history.

 On the right hand side of the page, there is a sidebar that includes:

 - At the very top of the sidebar, is your handy-dandy search bar.
 Just type in the topic you want—for example, if you want some recipes for beef, just type in ‘beef’.
 You will be sent to a page with all a list of all the posts on the site featuring beef recipes.